robidev/Leaflet.Draw.Svg/README.md

 ## Demo
 [example 1](https://robidev.github.io/Leaflet.Draw.Svg/simple/index.html): basic example for adding an SVG to the map
 [example 2](https://robidev.github.io/Leaflet.Draw.Svg/local_svg/index.html): example that shows how to add a local SVG file via a modal dialog

-Both demos add an icon to the 'add' toolbar that resides on the top-left of the map, in the form of a square with a diagonal line.
+Both demos add a square icon to the bottom of the 'add' toolbar (on the top-left of the map), in the form of a square with a diagonal line.
 Click this icon to trigger the plugin

 ## Including the plugin
 Add the following code to your HTML to inlcude the plugin;